-- EXTEND Press and Hold the Door Awning switch DOWN until the awning is in the desired position, then release the switch. - RETRACT Press and Hold the Door Awning switch UP until the awning is in the desired position, then release the switch.
+- EXTEND Press and Hold the EXT button on the Door Awning switch until the awning is in the desired position, then release the switch. - RETRACT Press and Hold the RET button on the Door Awning switch until the awning is in the desired position, then release the switch.